Snowfall DLC Review: Is It Worth It?

 Snowfall is probably the hardest of all the expansions to call on this question.
 On the one hand, it’s an essential pack for tram aficionados like me.
 It’s also really fun to make a tough northern industrial town or a remote ski city.
 The added challenge of snow-covered roads and expensive heating is welcome, too.
 And the snowy cityscapes are just stunning.

+If you’ve been hankering after a bit more challenge, then building your next city on a Winter map will probably scratch that itch.
+And if you’ve been building lots of tropical paradises recently, it’s a nice change of pace.
 But Snowfall is almost like a standalone DLC.
 Apart from trams, most of its features exist within the three new maps.
 Play on any other map and it’s like they aren’t there.
 Now that the game is so mature and fleshed-out, I’d love it if the devs spent some time doing some integration.

 So, if building a snowy city sounds fun, or trams are essential for you, then Snowfall is worth it.
 Otherwise, I’d prioritise other packs first and maybe come back to this later.